mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ### Hide the grouped columns

 By default, the columns used to group the rows remains visible.
-For instance if you group by `"director"`, you have two columns titled _Director_:
+For instance if you group by `"director"`, you have two columns titled **Director**:

 - The grouped column (the column from which you grouped the rows)
 - The grouping column on which you can toggle the groups

 To automatically hide the grouped columns, use the `useKeepGroupedColumnsHidden` utility hook.
-The hook automatically hides the columns when added to the model and show them back when removed from it.
+The hook automatically hides the columns when added to the model, and displays them when removed from it.

 :::warning
 This hook is not compatible with the deprecated column property `hide`.